kristoff-it/zig-afl-kit/README.md

 Once https://github.com/allyourcodebase/AFLplusplus is able to build `afl-clang-fast` and `afl-clang-lto`, then you won't need to do this yourself anymore (but you will still need a build of LLVM, at least until that gets packaged for Zig aswell :^)).

+This package is AFL++ specific so if you're just looking how to fuzz your Zig executable, make sure to follow ziglang/zig#20702.

 # Usage

 ## Add as a dependency